Korean Street Snacks: Dalgona, Hotteok, and Iconic Treats You Must Try

 Where to Find Dalgona

-Myeongdong: Famous for its bustling street food scene, you'll find multiple Dalgona vendors here, often with lines of excited tourists and locals.
+- Myeongdong: Famous for its bustling street food scene, you'll find multiple Dalgona vendors here, often with lines of excited tourists and locals.

-Insadong: Alongside traditional tea houses and craft shops, look for Dalgona stalls offering a taste of retro Korea.
+- Insadong: Alongside traditional tea houses and craft shops, look for Dalgona stalls offering a taste of retro Korea.

-Hongdae: The vibrant youth district is also a great spot to find trendy and traditional street snacks, including Dalgona.
+- Hongdae: The vibrant youth district is also a great spot to find trendy and traditional street snacks, including Dalgona.

-Price Range: Expect to pay around ₩2,000 - ₩5,000, depending on the size and complexity of the shape.
+Price Range: You're looking at around ₩2,000 - ₩5,000, depending on the size and complexity of the shape.

 Hotteok (호떡): The Golden-Brown Pancake of Happiness

-Myeongdong: Another prime location for Hotteok, with various vendors offering both sweet and savory versions.
+- Myeongdong: Another prime location for Hotteok, with various vendors offering both sweet and savory versions.

 Practical Tip: The filling is HOT!
 Be careful on your first bite to avoid burning your tongue.
-Many vendors will serve it in a paper cup to catch any drips and make it easier to hold.
+Most vendors will serve it in a paper cup to catch any drips and make it easier to hold.

 Iconic Treats You Must Try

-Beyond Dalgona and Hotteok, Korea's street food scene is a treasure trove of flavors.
+Beyond Dalgona and Hotteok, Korea's street food scene is honestly a treasure trove of flavors.
 Here are more must-try snacks that have graced countless K-drama scenes and tantalized the taste buds of K-pop idols:

 Tteokbokki (떡볶이): The Spicy Queen of Korean Street Food

-You'll find countless variations, from mild Gungjung Tteokbokki (royal stir-fried rice cakes) to creamy Rosé Tteokbokki, cheese-covered versions, and even Rabokki (Tteokbokki with ramyeon noodles).
+You'll find countless variations — from mild Gungjung Tteokbokki (royal stir-fried rice cakes) to creamy Rosé Tteokbokki, cheese-covered versions, and even Rabokki (Tteokbokki with ramyeon noodles).

 Where to Find the Best Tteokbokki

-Price Range: A serving can range from ₩3,000 - ₩7,000, depending on the portion size and additional toppings.
+Price Range: A serving can run you ₩3,000 - ₩7,000, depending on portion size and additional toppings.

 Eomuk (어묵) / Odeng (오뎅): Fish Cakes on a Skewer